Archit327/AZ900-/MicrosoftDefender for endpoint.md

 So it has 5 STAGES
 1. Deployment Type- decide the type of deployment method you would like to use for onboarding or deploying your all devices.
-2. Prepare - prepare your environment accordingly
+2. Prepare - prepare your environment accordi